 I love the look of stone pumpkins, just not the price.
 I’m showing you How To Make A Concrete Pumpkin, the easy way!
-I used the stone texture spray paint on a vase a few months back and fell in love with the product, no messy mixing of concrete required.
+TIP I used the stone texture spray paint on a vase a few months back and fell in love with the product, no messy mixing of concrete was required.
 I came across this pumpkin at our local thrift store and picked it up for 50 cents, it was the perfect shape and size for this project.

 Here is what my faux pumpkin looked like before I painted it.